 Urinary mercury levels predominantly reflect acute or chronic elemental or inorganic mercury exposure.
 Urine concentrations in unexposed individuals are typically less than 10 µg/L. 24 hour urine concentrations of 30 to 100 µg/L may be associated with subclinical neuropsychiatric symptoms and tremor while concentrations greater than 100 µg/L can be associated with overt neuropsychiatric disturbances and tremors.
 Urine mercury levels may be useful in monitoring chelation therapy.

-If total arsenic concentration is between 35-2000 ug/L, then Arsenic, Fractionated, will be added to determine the proportion of organic, inorganic, and methylated forms.
+If total arsenic concentration is found to be elevated based on reference intervals, then Arsenic, Fractionated, will be added to determine the proportion of organic, inorganic, and methylated forms.
 Additional charges apply.

 82175; 83655; 83825; if reflexed, add 82175

 |0025001||Arsenic Urine - per volume||5586-3|